Standards of Practice

 Other Guidance Documents

 - General guidance for members with respect to competence, respectful regard, independence, integrity, business ethics, project management and due diligence (March 2014)

 - Guidance for Members Employed in Formal Decision-Making Roles (March 2016)

 - Legislated Riparian Assessments in BC: Professional Practice Guidelines (July 2017)

 - Conflict of Interest Guidelines (April 2018)

-- Schedule 5: Scope of Independent Practice for Registered Biology Technologists
+- Schedule 5 of the College Rules: Scope of Independent Practice for Registered Biology Technologists